Summary

 Wikipedia

 Robert Patrick Casey Jr. (born April 13, 1960) is an American lawyer and politician who is the senior United States senator from Pennsylvania, a seat he has held since 2007.
-He is a member of the Democratic Party.
+He is a member of the Democratic Party and the dean of Pennsylvania’s congressional delegation.

 In 2002, Casey ran for governor of Pennsylvania, but lost the Democratic primary to Ed Rendell.
-After being term-limited out of his position as auditor general, Casey ran for treasurer in the 2004 election and used it as a launching pad to campaign in the 2006 U.S. Senate election in Pennsylvania, in which he defeated Republican incumbent Rick Santorum.
-He was reelected in 2012 and in 2018, becoming the first Democrat in Pennsylvania to win three consecutive Senate terms.
-Casey is running for reelection to a fourth term in the Senate in 2024.[1]
-He is the dean of Pennsylvania’s congressional delegation.
+After being term-limited out of his position as auditor general, Casey was elected treasurer in 2004.
+In 2006, Casey ran for the U.S. Senate and defeated the Republican incumbent, Rick Santorum.
+Casey was reelected in 2012 and in 2018, becoming the first Democrat in Pennsylvania to win three consecutive Senate terms.
+He ran for a fourth term in 2024 but lost to Republican nominee David McCormick.[1]

 Early life and education